dangduomg/baba-lang/docs/scoping.md

 ## Types of variables

 As detailed above, baba-lang has 3 types of variables:
-- Global variables: Variables that can be accessed anywhere after it is defined.
+- **Global variables**: Variables that can be accessed anywhere after it is defined.
-- Local variables: Variables that can be accessed only inside the function it is defined in.
+- **Local variables**: Variables that can be accessed only inside the function it is defined in.
-- Non-local variables: Subtype of local variables, that are accessed.
+- **Non-local variables**: Subtype of local variables that can be accessed by nested functions, therefore "outlive" its scope.

 ## Next